Techfest: Competitions

 Techfest also organizes competitions for school kids to encourage them to explore the field of science and technology.
-Techfest Olympiads were conducted in 2019-20, and competitions like Young Inventor and Innovation Challenge were conducted in 2020-21 which were aimed at promoting innovation and creativity in young minds.
-In the 25th edition of Techfest, 20+ brainstorming competitions were conducted in online mode, focused on solving real-world problems, like HyperOps, Automatathon, AL-VTOLA, and many more.
-Also, the Trademaster competition was conducted for Finance enthusiastic students.
+Competitions like Techfest Olympiads (Online as well as Offline), and Innovation Challenge were conducted in 2023 which aimed at promoting innovation and creativity in young minds.
+In the 27th edition of Techfest, 25+ brainstorming competitions were conducted in different modes, focused on solving real-world problems, like TIH-IoT, Playto Competition, and many more.